lambdebug/lambdebug.github.com/index.md

  * I am OK with most common macros, but not with trickier ones, like `binding`, `->`, `->>`.
  * I am quite picky about java interop.
 I like simpler cases with dot notation, but no `proxy`, `doto`, etc, please.

-*... soon to become a fancier site*

-*... download url also available as soon as the code gets mature enough*